loxi5-web/laravel-subscription/README.md

 Cashier automatically handles subscription cancellation on failed charges.

-Additionally, listen for the following events (in the `Laravel\Cashier\Events` namespace) to add app specific behaviour:
+Additionally, listen for the following events (in the `Loxi5\Subscription\Events` namespace) to add app specific behaviour:
 - `OrderPaymentPaid` and `OrderPaymentFailed`
 - `FirstPaymentPaid` and `FirstPaymentFailed`